Strict App Blocker

 A normal app blocker usually has a snooze, a pause, or a settings toggle you can switch off whenever you want.
 A strict app blocker removes that option, so the block holds even on the days your motivation is low.

 With Fella, yes.
 Strict does not mean unreachable.
-You get one 5-minute emergency unlock per day for anything genuinely urgent, and the blocked apps lock themselves again automatically when it ends.
+You get one 5-minute emergency unlock per session for anything genuinely urgent, and the blocked apps lock themselves again automatically when it ends.